key-lime-box/simplemq/README.md

 To subscribe to a queue, post the following parameters to this REST service:

-- `subscriberId`: The ID of the subscriber.
+- `subscriber`: The ID of the subscriber.

 ### Publishing a Message